Stephan's emerald dove: Behaviour and ecology

 Stephan's emerald dove is inconspicuous but is not very shy.
-It is usually seen slone or in pairs, although small flocks can gather on the forest floor near reliable sources of food.
+It is usually seen alone or in pairs, although small flocks can gather on the forest floor near reliable sources of food.
 It is a fast and direct flier, with a deep-chested appearance in flight similar to that of other emerald doves.
 When flushed, it frequently flies off to a nearby branch and perches while watching the intruder.